 Poland’s banking sector: Facts & Figures

-Due to the requirements of the CRD IV package, and in reference to national regulations, the cooperative banks in 2018 had to make the final decision on the form of their activity: joining one of the two existing Institutional Protection Schemes or conducting business independently.
-Despite the large number of these institutions, their market share is estimated at around 7.3% of the sector’s total assets.
+Due to the requirements of the CRD IV package, and in reference to national regulations, cooperative banks had to make the final decision in 2018 on the form of their activity: joining one of the two existing Institutional Protection Schemes or conducting business independently.
+Nearly all cooperative banks have decided to join the IPS.
+Despite the large number of these institutions, their market share remains stable at the level of 7.5% of the sector’s total assets.

-The credit portfolio plays a dominant position in total assets (54.7% in 2018).
-During the last four years, faster growth has been observed in corporate banking than in retail.
-The problem of mortgages denominated in foreign currency is still under discussion, but this portfolio is diminishing every year.
-The prudent credit policy and good results of the Polish economy have allowed banks to maintain the non-performing loan ratio at a relatively low level (6.8%).
+The credit portfolio plays a dominant position in total assets (55%).
+In 2019, the trend from the previous four years was reversed.
+A faster growth rate of banks’ claims on households than on enterprises was noted.
+The growth rate of claims on enterprises amounted to 3%, and claims on households, approx. 5.2%.
+However the problem of mortgages denominated in foreign currency is still under discussion but this portfolio is diminishing every year.
+The prudent credit policy and good results of the Polish economy have allowed banks to maintain the NPL ratio at a relatively low level (6.4%).

-The year 2018 was characterised by rapid growth of household deposits, which represent 72% of all non-financial sector deposits.
-The ratio of non-financial sector deposits to GDP was estimated at around 54.7%.
+The year 2019 was characterised by the rapid growth of household deposits, which represent 72,4% of all non-financial sector deposits.
+The ratio of non-financial sector deposits to GDP was estimated at around 56,2%.
 However, the share of long-term deposits is limited and term mismatch on the credit and deposit side is significant.

-The average total capital ratio in the domestic banking sector increased significantly.
-At the end of 2018 the ratio was 19.1%, and the Common Equity Tier 1 and Tier 1 capital ratios were estimated above 17%.
-According to the EBA, from the EU-wide stress test, held in 2018, two Polish banks achieved the best results (ranking first and third) out of all the participants.
+The average TCR in the domestic banking sector remained at the similar level as in previous year.
+At the end of 2019 the ratio was 19.1%, and the Common Equity Tier 1 and Tier 1 capital ratios were estimated above 17%.

 Contributor: Katarzyna Pawlik KATARZYNA.PAWLIK@zbp.pl